Ross MacDonald and Brian MacDonald have raised over £32,000 with their Land's End to John O'Groats cycling challenge

-Pvris (pronounced "Paris" and stylized PVRIS) is an American pop rock band formed in Lowell, Massachusetts in 2012.
-Pvris has released four studio LPs: White Noise (2014) featuring the hits "You and I", and "My House", All We Know of Heaven, All We Need of Hell (2017) featuring "What's Wrong", Use Me (2020) featuring "Hallucinations", and Evergreen (2023) featuring "Goddess".
+PVRIS is an American pop rock band formed in Lowell, Massachusetts, in 2012.
+The band has released four studio albums: White Noise (2014), which includes the tracks "You and I" and "My House"; All We Know of Heaven, All We Need of Hell (2017), featuring "What's Wrong"; Use Me (2020), with "Hallucinations"; and Evergreen (2023), which includes "Goddess".

 Ross MacDonald is trading stadiums for saddle sores as he cycles 1,100 miles from Land's End to John O'Groats to raise funds for Nordoff and Robbins.